pranavpatnaik1/ping/README.md

 # ping
-a desktop buddy for your productivity
+all of your notifications, in one place.